 Dependents (spouses and unmarried children under 21 years of age) of H-2 workers are entitled to H-4 status with the same restrictions as the principal.
 Dependents may not be employed under the H-4 classification.

-Including more than one alien in a petition
+Including more than One Workers in a Petition

 A single petition may cover multiple workers if: